mikeyp/sendgrid_integration/README.md

 FUNCTIONALITY
 --------------------------------------------------------------------------------
-This module overrides default email sending behaviour andsending emails through SendGrid Transactional Email service instead.
+This module overrides default email sending behaviour and sending emails through SendGrid Transactional Email service instead.

+Failures to send are re-queued for sending later.
+Queue of failed messages are run on a 60 minute interval.

 REQUIREMENTS
 --------------------------------------------------------------------------------